clearmatics/zecale/client/README.md

 Depending on the operation being performed, the `zecale` client must:
 - interact with an Ethereum RPC host **that supports BW6 arithmetic** (e.g. [here](https://github.com/clearmatics/ganache-cli/tree/v6.10.1-clearmatics)),
 - interact with the deployed Zecale contracts,
-- request proofs and proof verification keys from `aggregator_server`
+- request proofs and proof verification keys from `aggregator-server`

 In a similar way as in Zeth, data is stored in files with default file names (which can be overridden on the zecale commands).